gubapatryk/blog/content/mikrotik-vpn/index.md

 sign server-cert ca=local-ca

 ```
-(note: using WebFig to provide subject-alt-name can alter the number of colons, make sure you have the right value here)
+(Note: using WebFig to provide subject-alt-name can alter the number of colons, make sure you have the right value here)

 Client certificate - it will be used for client authentication:

 ```bash

 /certificate
 add name=client-cert common-name=client.local key-size=2048 days-valid=365 key-usage=tls-client
 sign client-cert ca=local-ca